-No one could disagree if we said that it can be overwhelming and challenging when it comes to campaign optimization.
-You will have a bunch of questions that, hopefully, will be answered after collecting and analyzing the right data.
+No one could disagree if we said that it can be overwhelming and challenging when it comes to affiliate campaign optimization.
+At this moment, you will have a bunch of questions that you will be able to answer after collecting and analyzing the right data.
 In fact, data is the key to online marketing and is essential to the success of any affiliate marketing campaign.

 Affiliate marketing has evolved into a massive industry where competition is strong.
 Additionally, advertising costs have also increased, which has made it more difficult for affiliates to identify the winning campaigns.
-Big data enables marketers to create effective marketing strategies that will increase revenue growth and help them identify the most significant variables to determine which campaigns have the potential to generate the most revenue and margins.
+Big data enables marketers to identify the most significant variables to determine which campaigns have the highest ROI potential.

 - Landing page